 Getting some entertainment here?
 Consider donating a few bucks to help cover server space (all payments go through PayPal; I won't see your credit card info):

 To play the music files below, just click the links.
-If that doesn't work, right click on the link and download it (via "Save Link As" or "Save Target As" or something like that) to your hard drive.
+If that doesn't work, right click (or shift click) on the link and download it (via "Save Link As" or "Save Target As" or something like that) to your hard drive.
 From there you can drag it into iTunes or open it with software like Windows Media Player or Quicktime.